clarencemun/Link-Inked/README.md

 ## Installation

 To set up and run Link-Inked locally, you will need Python and pip installed on your machine.
+You will also need Ollama with Llama3:8b running in the background for this project.

 ### Prerequisites